junayed-hasan/alzheimers-disease-detection/README.md

 ## Copyright

-© 2023 [Your Name or Organization].
+© 2023 Mohammad Junayed Hasan.
 All rights reserved.

 This project is a reproduction of the work presented in: